jupyterlab-contrib/jupyterlab-quickopen/README.md

   [`ignore`](https://www.npmjs.com/package/ignore) on the frontend, both implementing `gitwildmatch` semantics including negation (`!pattern`) and directory-only patterns (`foo/`).

-The setting works with both indexing modes, with one caveat:
+The setting works with both indexing modes (configured by `indexingMethod`, see below), with one caveat:

 - **Server mode** (default): works regardless of server configuration — `.gitignore` is read directly from disk.